bazilalbert/bazilalbert.github.io/index.md

 ### 🎯 I drive Digital Adoption by transforming complex SaaS features into clear, actionable user experiences.<img src="assets/images/Albert image.png" alt="Albert image" width="120" style="border-radius: 50%;">

 My foundation is in **Technical Writing and Content Strategy**, which taught me the power of absolute clarity.
 I moved into Product Analysis and Digital Adoption because I saw documentation as more than just help—it's a **growth lever**.
-I focus on designing the entire content ecosystem to reduce confusion and accelerate time-to-value.
+I focus on designing the entire content ecosystem and improving product experience to reduce confusion and accelerate time-to-value.

 ---